SysKitTeam/docs-point/releases/cloud/point-2025-08-20-release-note.md

 ## Improvements & Bug Fixes

-* **Fixed an issue** where completing the Ask Members action caused Syskit Point to crash if the workspace for which the action was performed had no members.
+* **Fixed an issue** where completing the Ask Members action could cause Syskit Point to crash if the workspace for which the action was performed had no members.

-* **Fixed an issue** that caused some Sensitivity Review tasks to be generated incorrectly due to the following error: `System.NullReferenceException: Object reference not set to an instance of an object. at SysKit.Point.Reports.Reviews.ReviewReportBase`1.loadAdditionalData()`
+* **Fixed an issue** that caused some Sensitivity Review tasks to be generated incorrectly, which resulted in an error when trying to resolve the review task.

-* **Fixed a bug** that caused issues when exporting PDF reports for workspaces.

 * **Various improvements, including UX and UI fixes, are available.**